ABOUT

-Understandably, you want to know what exactly we do?
-Can we help, and do I need this type of service?
-The short answer is that every skill we perform in life is controlled by your neurology, as a result if you have a physical goal we can help you achieve it smarter, faster and with less effort.
+Understandably, you want to know what exactly I do?
+Can I help, and do you need this type of service?
+The short answer is that every skill we perform in life is controlled by your neurology, as a result, if you have a physical goal I can help you achieve it smarter, faster and with less effort.

 From hitting a tennis ball, to squating, or just climbing stairs pain free, you could not do any of these things without proper muscular and neurological function.
 I include “muscular” because most people do not understand that simple strength work is neurologically based.
 When you contract your left biceps, the act requires your left cerebellum and right frontal lobe, in addition to intra and inter muscular coordination.
 The motor units in charge of your biceps’ strength improved every time you performed a dumbbell curl throughout your life.
 The brain to muscle connection increases in potentiation and the amount of motor units activated increases with practice, along with increased myelination/insulation for your musculocutaneous nerve.
-So yes, we do strength train at Athletic 4 LIfe, just not always the same way you are acclimated to.
+All of this is to say that you will strength train at Athletic 4 LIfe, just not always the same way you are acclimated to.

 -the brainstem affects muscle tone (how tight your hamstrings, hip flexors, and IT bands remain is a function of how well your brainstem works)